 Prepare Side Dishes Ahead of Time

 Much of the prep for side dishes can be done early and finished up in the morning before guests arrive.
 Cut the bread for stuffing the day before and keep it in a sealed plastic bag.
 You can make gravy days before and refrigerate or freeze it.
-Reheat your gravy once the turkey is done and mix in the defatted turkey drippings to add flavor and thickness.
+Reheat your gravy once the turkey is done, and mix in the defatted turkey drippings to add flavor and thickness.
 Soup can be made in advance and refrigerated or frozen.
 Reheating the soup is quick and easy.
 Even mashed potatoes can be partially prepared in advance.
 The potatoes can be cooked the day before and stored in the fridge.
 They can be reheated in the microwave and finished up quickly right before dinner.
 Once dishes are prepared and hot, keep them warm until dinner time using insulated coolers or a crock-pot.

 Have Cleaning Supplies Ready

-There’s no time to waste when someone spills red wine on white carpet or upholstery but using the wrong cleaner in a panic can only make things worse.
+There’s no time to waste when someone spills red wine on a white carpet or upholstery, but using the wrong cleaner in a panic can only make things worse.
 Have a cleaning plan worked out in advance with the necessary supplies to quickly tackle food and drink spills the best way.

 Above all, remember that the most important reason for hosting Thanksgiving in your new home is to spend time with friends and family.
 Take time during the day to think about what you are grateful for and enjoy the time you have with your guests.
-Even if the meal doesn’t turn out as planned, as long as you’re having fun, so will your family and friends that have come to enjoy the day with you.
+Even if the meal doesn’t turn out as planned, as long as you’re having fun, so will your family and friends who have come to enjoy the day with you.

 If you’re still looking for that new home to celebrate the holidays in with friends and family, Scarmazzi Homes offers single-level living with open floorplan designs in friendly communities located across the Pittsburgh area.
 Contact us to find out about low-maintenance, resort-style amenities and all the benefits we offer.